ViggoMode2021/PyPrefix/README.md

 Input here: 192.168.1.128/26
 Yes, 192.168.1.128/26 is in 192.168.1.0/24 and meets the criteria of ip prefix-list TEST permit 192.168.1.0/24 ge 25 le 30

-Error Handling
+❗ Error Handling

-Invalid subnets will prompt the user to re-enter the correct format.

-CymruWhois lookup failures (e.g., no internet connection) will display an error but allow script continuation.

-Ensures correct ordering of ge and le values for Cisco prefix-lists.
+⚠️ Invalid subnets will prompt the user to re-enter the correct format.⚠️ CymruWhois lookup failures (e.g., no internet connection) will display an error but allow script continuation.⚠️ Ensures correct ordering of ge and le values for Cisco prefix-lists.

-Author
+👨‍💻 Author

 Ryan Viglione

-License
+📜 License

 This project is open-source.
 Feel free to modify and distribute under the appropriate licensing terms.